CausalAILab/ListConditionalIndependencies/README.md

 python3 test_model.py graphs/sachs/graph_gt.txt datasets/sachs/dataset.csv
 ```

 The example tests a ground-truth graph provided by experts (11 nodes and 17 edges) against a real-world protein signaling dataset (853 samples) by (Sachs et al. 2005).
+The details are provided in Appendix F.2 in the paper.

 ### Arguments